Gaokao: Migrant children

 As a student is required to take exams in the region where their household registration (under the Hukou system) is located, the qualification of migrant children becomes controversial.
 Since 2012, some regions began to relax the requirements and allow some children of migrants to take their College Entrance Exam in regions outside of their household registration.
 As of 2016, Guangdong's policies are the most relaxed.
 A child of migrants can take their Entrance Exam in Guangdong if they have attended 3 years of highschool in the province, and if the parent(s) have legal jobs and have paid for 3 years of social insurance in the province.

 Special concessions

 There are special concessions for members of ethnic minorities, foreign nationals, persons with family origin in Taiwan, and children of military casualties.
-Students can also receive bonus marks by achieving high results in academic Olympiads, other science and technology competitions, sporting competitions, as well as "political or moral" distinction.
+Students can also receive bonus marks by achieving high results in academic Olympiads, other science and technology competitions, spoting competitions, as well as "political or moral" distinction.
 In the 2018 National People's Congress, the government passed legislation abolishing all bonus scores from competitions.